Seasonal Skincare Without The Overwhelm

 • Dry: add 1 to 2 drops of squalane over gel at night.

 • Oily or acne-prone: keep textures very light.
-If shiny by noon, use a niacinamide serum after toner.
+Only if shiny by noon, use a niacinamide serum after toner.

 • Combination: gel everywhere, add a small amount of lotion on cheeks if tight.